Kottonmouth Kings

 The Kottonmouth Kings are an American hip-hop and rap rock group formed in Placentia, California in 1996 by D-Loc and Saint Dog.
 The group advocates for legalizing cannabis, and their lyrics contain frequent references to marijuana consumption.
 The group's music sometimes incorporate elements of other genres, including punk rock, psychedelic rock, reggae, dubstep, bluegrass and jam band.

 History

+P-Town Ballers Era (1994–1995)

+Before the group was officially established as the Kottonmouth Kings, its origins were rooted in Placentia, California (often referred to locally as "P-Town").
+The collective's initial incarnation was a group known as the P-Town Ballers.
+This original lineup consisted of D-Loc, Saint Dog, Johnny Richter, and Judge D, who performed together in the local scene prior to the project's evolution into the larger Kottonmouth Kings entity.

+Cottonmouth (1996-1997)

+Following the P-Town Ballers era, Judge D departed the group to pursue other musical interests.
+D-Loc and Saint Dog then reorganized under various names, including Cottonmouth, Cottonmouth Kings, and Cottonmouth Committee, with a lineup that included Daddy X and Johnny Richter.
+The group eventually solidified as the Kottonmouth Kings, Johnny Richter than departed from the group due to personal issues.
+They then signed with Capitol Records and Suburban Noize Records.
+The major label lineup featured D-Loc, Saint Dog, Daddy X, DJ Bobby B, Lou Dog, and Pakelika.
+In 2020, D-Loc released the album OG Demos: Seeds of The Krown featuring some of the earliest demos from this era.
+In 2023, D-Loc and Suburban Noize released the EP "The First Krop," which features even more unreleased demos from this formative era.

 Royal Highness (1998–1999)

 On February 24, 1998, Kottonmouth Kings released their first overall album, and their first EP, Stoners Reeking Havoc.

 On August 11, 1998, Kottonmouth Kings released their first national album, first studio album, and second overall album titled Royal Highness on Suburban Noize Records and Capitol Records.
 The album featured the original lineup of Daddy X, D-Loc, Saint Dog on vocals, and Lou Dog on drums and percussion, and DJ Bobby B.

 On March 11, 1999, Kottonmouth Kings released their second EP, and third overall album, Stash Box.
 On October 26, 1999, Kottonmouth Kings released their first compilation album, Hidden Stash.
 This was also the last album to feature Saint Dog as a member of Kottonmouth Kings in this era.